chbrown/fs-change/README.md

     # cd into this directory
     touch ~/.fs-change
-    ./install
+    ./index.js install

-This will add the `LessWatch.app` application to the list of applications in your "login items," so that it gets started automatically.
+This will add the `FSChange.app` application to the list of applications in your "login items," so that it gets started automatically.

-After running `./install`, either restart your computer or double click `LessWatch.app`.
+After running `./index.js install`, either restart your computer or double click `FSChange.app`.

 ## `~/.fs-change` format